FierceEagle/fierceeagle.github.io/index.md

 The groupings, however, only provide information about similarity between areas, not direct labels for each grouping.
 Thus we needed to conduct our own further analysis to identify good labels, representativ of the areas population.

-As the weather in London is rather Covid-ty around this time of the year and thus can't validate our findings in Person, we conduced our study of the inhabitans in the subgroubed areas, based both on information present in the data and verified our conclusion, with wider research on the areas.
+As the weather in London is rather Covid-ty around this time of the year and thus we can't validate our findings in person, we conduced our study of the inhabitans in the subgroubed areas, based both on information present in the data and verified our conclusion, with wider research on the areas.

 For the grouped areas we identified labels based on the shared attributes we used for clustering the groups in the first place.

 {% include Map_Factory_Education.html %}

-One example case, was the groupings based on the education level of the areas population, which resulted in the model reaching a high silhoutte score for 3 clusters.
+One example case was the groupings based on the education level of the areas population, which resulted in the model reaching a high silhoutte score for 3 clusters.
 For these three clusters we then analyzed the areas median number of inhabitants with a certain education level tracked in the census.
-For the first Grouping we discovered an especially high number of inhabitants having a Level 4 or higher education level, which in the UK represents people with at least a certificate of higher education.
-For the second Grouping we can see that these include the Areas with an exceptionally high student population, which we can then further confirm, as these areas are those directly located around the major univerisities in London.
+For the first grouping we discovered an especially high number of inhabitants having a Level 4 or higher education level, which in the UK represents people with at least a certificate of higher education.
+For the second grouping we can see that these include the areas with an exceptionally high student population, which we can then further confirm, as these areas are those directly located around the major univerisity campi in London.

 {% include Map_Factory_Religion.html %}

-As a sidenode, a Clustering and Labeling conducted for policy makers in the Greater London area is available, which provides groupings based on a wider range of *(joint-)* attributes and deeper analysis of socio-economic trends in the UK.
-However is sadly less applicable by us, as it only provides this information on an LSOA level.
+As a sidenode, a Clustering and Labeling conducted for policy makers in the Greater London area is available, which provides groupings based on a wider range of *joint*-attributes and deeper analysis of socio-economic trends in the UK.
+However is sadly less applicable by us, as it only provides this information on an LSOA / OA level.
 However it still provides some [interesting insights](https://data.london.gov.uk/dataset/london-area-classification) and further considerations for more refined clustering approaches on socio-economic data.

 To address some pitfalls of our approach, the clustering is mainly conducted on distinct subsets of data, like ethnicity, religion, or household income, thus it neither addresses certain interplay, for example the distinction between a rich or poor minority community, or the important distictions between Indian, Pakistani and Bagladeshi, as the data groups them under the joined label Asian, which furthermore also includes any South-East Asian and Central Asian. *Facultative one could see this as the even more correct approach given the context of the UK*.

 An addional pitfall is that the approach leads to unbalanced label distribution, as certain distinct groups in a society are less common and in some instances prevents extraction of subgroups altogether as they are far to dispersed over the whole set of areas and overshadowed by other groups.
 One example, missing area with middle eastern, sikhs or jewish majority.
-The effects of these pitfalls can be seen later on in regard to the predicitve models, and will be addressed.
+The effects of these pitfalls can be seen later on in regard to the predicitve models, and will be addressed during the model learning stage.

 To explore our clustering results on a cross-sectional basis for each area, you can use the interactive map below: